CCantale/Cap4Lab-IMS/README.md

 ### Filter
 Outputs references there is no open incident for yet

+### Logs
+Displays logs from the previous run

-## Updates to 1.2.1
+## Updates to 1.2.0

-- New features: Filter: Info, References, Short References, Doubles, Filter
-- DLQuick is finally out!
+- New feature: logs
+- A new logging system tracks the application's workflow and displays explicit errors
+- The code was cleaned and all main objects were more accurately renamed

 ## Contacts
 You can contact the author at claudio.cantale93@gmail.com